opencast/opencast/docs/guides/developer/docs/decision-making/consensus-building.md

 Sending out a Proposal
 ----------------------

-Proposals should be send to list, preferably the development list.
+Proposals should be send to list.
 It is common to indicate proposals by including the string `[#proposal]` at the beginning of the subject to make it easier for the community to identify that the mail contains an important proposal.

+The list used should usually be the development list.
+In very rare cases, other lists may also be used: The users list when the matter discussed only targets adopters/uses.
+The committers list if the matter discussed needs to be kept private e.g. for personal or security reasons.

+Please avoid cross-posting a proposal on multiple lists.
+It will usually fracture the discussion.

 Expressing Approval or Disapproval
 ----------------------------------